fuzzygeometric/hello-world/README.md

 I use conformal science to apply healing cybernetics and data practice like yoga and programming.
 I use a sound color synesthesia to categorize frameworks for a comfortable baseline based in sound and color technology awareness.

 I want to address questions of access to different learning languages for community to grow comfortably in with my work.
-I need to make a pull request but havent made a diff yet.
-Had to be extra so you know the kind of way we could relate. and i hate capitalizing